Fox News Has Tripled CNN And MSNBC In Viewers Since Donald Trump Won Election, Beating Both Competitors Combined

 competitors, MSNBC and CNN, have suffered a significant drop in viewership.

-According to TruthFeed, in an article titled “CNN And MSNBC In Ratings Freefall — Fox Soundly Beating Both Combined,” published on December 7, 2016, MSNBC and CNN cable news channel went into a “ratings free fall” after the general election because Trump supporters were boycotting the new channels as a way of punishing the networks for their anti-Trump reporting and biased news coverage during the election season.
+According to TruthFeed, in an article titled “CNN And MSNBC In Ratings Free Fall — Fox Soundly Beating Both Combined,” published on December 7, 2016, MSNBC and CNN cable news channel went into a “ratings free fall” after the general election because Trump supporters were boycotting the new channels as a way of punishing the networks for their anti-Trump reporting and biased news coverage during the election season.

 TruthFeed cited a December 6, 2016 article by The Hill which, in turn, cited Nielson Media Research data which show that since Election Day, Fox News has received an estimated average of 2.9 million viewers compared with CNN’s 960,00 and MSNBC’s 959,000 viewers.

-According to The Hill, Fox News’ average primetime viewership has trippled CNN’s and MSNBC’s since the end of the election won by the Republican presidential candidate Donald Trump.
+According to The Hill, Fox News’ average prime time viewership has tripled CNN’s and MSNBC’s since the end of the election won by the Republican presidential candidate Donald Trump.
 Fox News viewership has also outstripped the combined viewership of CNN and MSNBC.
 Citing the Nielson Media Research data, The Hill noted that Fox News is the only network that has increased viewership since Donald Trump’s victory over Democratic Party candidate Hillary Clinton at the 2016 general election.

 Online fact-checker Snopes also noted that, according to Nielson Media Research data, CNN and MSNBC have seen a ratings dip since after Donald Trump’s November 8, 2016 election victory.
 But the website argued there was no empirical evidence supporting TruthFeed’s conclusion that the dip was due primarily or partly to Trump supporters boycotting the cable networks.